meodai/simpleRAF/README.md

 simpleRAF.off(callback)
 ```
 #### callback
-A paramenter referencing any function that was passed to the `.on()` method.
+A parameter referencing any function that was passed to the `.on()` method.

 ## Example
 ```javascript